bdtinc/maskcam/README.md

 You can test out and explore this functionality by starting the server on a PC on your local network and pointing your Jetson Nano MaskCam device to it.
 This section gives instructions on how to do so.
 The MQTT broker and web server can be built and run on a Linux or OSX machine; we've tested it on Ubuntu 18.04LTS and OSX Big Sur.
 It can also be set up in an online AWS EC2 instance if you want to access it from outside of your local network.

-The server consists of a couple docker containers, that run together using [docker-compose](https://docs.docker.com/compose/install/).
+The server consists of several docker containers that run together using [docker-compose](https://docs.docker.com/compose/install/).
 Install docker-compose on your machine by following the [installation instructions for your platform](https://docs.docker.com/compose/install/) before continuing.
 All other necessary packages and libraries will be automatically installed when you set up the containers in the next steps.

 After installing docker-compose, clone this repo:
 ```